LucasAlvaresA/pizzapp-backend/README.md

       yarn dev

+## Setup
+Before running this project, you need to:

+- Create a local database with [PostgreeSql](https://www.postgresql.org/download/)
+- Run the command: ```yarn prisma migrate dev ```
+- Set the .env file

 ## Warnings

 - This repository is part of the Pizzapp project ( [Web](https://github.com/LucasAlvaresA/pizzapp-web), [App](https://github.com/LucasAlvaresA/pizzapp) )
 - All routes are in the insomnia file, just import it into your application
-- You need to set up a local database and set the .env file before running this project